emil-sincliar/Data-Visualization---Analysis-of-Police-Precincts-in-Minneapolis/README.md

 # Data Visualization - Analysis of Police Precincts in Minneapolis
- Analysing and visualizing the police precincts in Mineapolis using Tableau and presenting insights
+ Analysing and visualizing the police precincts in Mineapolis using Tableau and presenting insights.